zxecon/python/catalina.md

 ![?conda](https://github.com/zxecon/python/blob/master/conda.png)

-Following is a way that I used to solve this issue (to continue learning):
+Following is a way that I used to solve this issue (if you installed the Mac OS beta version on all of your PCs like me and still need to learn/use):

 Installing Jupyter with pip; then open Jupyter notebook through Terminal/ working under vscode with respected interpreter